VictorBay24/Project/README.md

+## Solving the MRWA with Simulated Annealing and Quantum Annealing

 This is the Source Code for my MSc Project: Solving the Multi-rate Routing and Wavelength Allocation Problem in Optical Networks with Quadratic Unconstrained Binary Optimisation and Quantum Annealing.